Social Work (B.S.W.)

 Why Earn a Degree in Social Work from Seton Hill University?

-- Partnerships with the Blackburn Center, Westmoreland County Children's Bureau & Family Services of Western Pennsylvania
+- Interaction with our partner organizations, such as the Blackburn Center, Westmoreland County Children's Bureau , Adelphoi Village & Wesley Family Services.

-- clubs and organizations specific to the social work major, including Project H.O.P.E. and Phi Alpha National Honor Society
+- Participation in Seton Hill clubs and organizations specific to the social work major, including Project H.O.P.E. and Phi Alpha National Honor Society.

-- the benefits of our Apple Distinguished School, which includes an Apple laptop and an iPad for all full-time freshmen
+- The benefits of our Apple Distinguished School, which includes an Apple laptop for all full-time freshmen.

 To earn a B.S.W. with a specialization, you would take all courses required for the B.S.W. plus additional courses specific to the area of specialization.
-Seton Hill University Social Work majors have the opportunity to specialize in any of these four growing career fields:
+Seton Hill University social work majors have the opportunity to specialize in four growing career fields.

 Advanced Standing for Graduate Study

-Seton Hill’s Social Work Program prepares students for careers and graduate level study.
+Seton Hill’s Social Work Program prepares students for careers and graduate-level study.
 Our accreditation status allows students graduating with a Bachelor of Social Work degree to receive advanced standing toward a master’s program in social work.
-This means that after completion of the Social Work Program at Seton Hill, you may able to complete a master’s degree in as little as three semesters!
+This means that after completion of the Social Work Program at Seton Hill, you may be able to complete a master’s degree in as little as three semesters!

 Earn real-world experience while earning your degree.
 Students in Seton Hill's Social Work (B.S.W.)
 Program:

-The Seton Hill Social Work Program is accredited by the Council on Social Work Education, recognized by the Council for Higher Education Accreditation as the sole accrediting agency for social work education in the United States.
+The Seton Hill Social Work Program is accredited by the Council on Social Work Education's (CSWE) Board of Accreditation (BOA).
 As part of this accreditation, Seton Hill University measures and reports student learning outcomes in the Social Work Program.
-Click here to download the Assessment of Student Learning Outcomes.
+Click here to download the Assessment of Student Learning Outcomes PDF Document.